Moammar Rana: Films

-He has worked in the Bollywood film Dobara (2004) with actress Mahima Chaudhry in a special appearance and made his Bollywood debut in Ek Second...
-Jo Zindagi Badal De? opposite Manisha Koirala and former Miss India Nikita Anand.
+He has worked in the Bollywood film Dobara (2004) with actress Mahima Chaudhry in a special appearance and made his Bollywood debut as a lead role in Ek Second...
+Jo Zindagi Badal De?
+(2010) opposite Manisha Koirala and former Miss India Nikita Anand.

 In 2018, Rana was seen in the film Azaadi which was based on the issue of Jammu and Kashmir, and was directed and produced by Imran Malik.
+For his role in Azaadi, Rana increased his fitness training and focused on developing a stoic, intense on-screen presence.
+He performed his own action sequences, including carrying a 45 kg gun, and described the filming process, especially in remote locations lacking basic amenities, as a physically and mentally demanding experience that made him feel "like a soldier."
 Despite receiving unfavorable reviews, the film emerged as a success on local box office.

-Television
+Television series

-Moammar has also appeared in some television soaps such as Dil, Diya, Dehleez, Love Life and Lahore, and Ishq Ibadat.
+Rana distanced himself from Punjabi films early in his career and took a four-year hiatus before relocating to Karachi to begin work on his own film.
+During this period, he briefly paused to act in a film by Syed Noor and appeared in a few television serials, though he expressed a clear preference for cinema, stating that the big screen held a special charm and suited him best.

 Director

 Moammar is set to make his debut as film director for the film Sikander, where he plays the lead actor, which has been in making since 2015.
+In August 2016, Moammar was reported as saying that the film was at the final stage and he was in talks with cinema owners to exhibit it.